codefori/vscode-ibmi/docs/README.md

 ### Connect Subsequent

-If you have already connected to an IBM i system, click on the conection in the IBM i SERVERS browser.
+If you have already connected to an IBM i system, click on the conection in the IBM i: SERVERS browser.

 ![](assets/connect_04.png)